DNS records and worldwide DNS propagation checker

 No doubt, a strong password protects your account from any hacking attempts.
 But still, there are other practices that you must adopt for digital security.

 • Use a VPN service to mask your IP address.
 Even though the strong password protects your account, the hackers can adopt other ways to get your IP, and from that, they can access an IP location.
-Therefore, if you receive an email, then first analyze its headers, and check either that IP is in the blacklist database or not.
+Therefore, if you receive an email, then first analyze its headers, and check whether that IP is in the blacklist database or not.

 • Use antivirus software to frequently scan your phones, computers, and tablets for malware, viruses, ransomware, spyware, and other cyber threats.